benmcallister/GCD-Course-Project/CODEBOOK.md

 [83] "angletbodyaccjerkmeangravitymean"  "angletbodygyromeangravitymean"
 [85] "angletbodygyrojerkmeangravitymean" "anglexgravitymean"
 [87] "angleygravitymean"                 "anglezgravitymean"

+## Units
+All data has been divided by its range to normalize it.
+So all variables in this data set are averages of ratios and therefore have no units.

 ## What do these variables represent?
 The first two variables "subject" and "activity" are identifiers.
 Subjects (people) are represented by integers from 1-30 and activities (what the people were doing when the original measurements were taken) are represented with descriptions such as "WALKING" or "SITTING".